Hamiltonian simulation with explicit formulas for Digital-Analog Quantum Computing: Numerical calculations

-Even though we have not studied extreme cases in which the upper bound for $t_\text{A}$ saturates, we expect usual DAQC compilation tasks to involve problem matrices $\text{B}$ following a distribution of their elements similar to the one employed here.
+Although we have not studied extreme cases in which the upper bound for $t_\text{A}$ saturates, and our numerical calculations focused on a specific distribution of problems, we expect usual DAQC compilation tasks to involve problem matrices $\text{B}$ following a distribution of their elements similar to the one employed here.